NSLS-II-BMM/linkam-ophyd/problem.rst

 Linkam Stage
 ============

-At BMM, we have a Linkam heating stage, Model THS600.
-This is the device with a heater that goes up to 500C plus a liquid nitrogen cooling circuit to cool samples down to nearly 77K.
+At BMM, we have a Linkam heating stage, `Model THMS600
+<https://www.linkam.co.uk/thms600>`__.
+This is the device with a
+heater that goes up to 500C plus a liquid nitrogen cooling circuit to cool samples down to nearly 77K.
 This model comes with the T96 controller for which Jakub Wlodek recently wrote an IOC.

 Our controller box has an RS-232 card in one of the back slots.
-We communicate to this via a Moxa terminal server.
+We communicate to this via a Moxa terminal server with the IOC running on one of the beamline's IOC servers..

 Jakub also provided us with a CSS screen as an interface to the Linkam.
 Here's what that looks like.